conjecto/nemrod-demo/README.md

     curl -X POST --data-binary "uri=http://data.nobelprize.org/dump.nt" http://localhost:9999/bigdata/sparql

+### (optionnal) setting an Elasticsearch server

+[Elasticsearch][6] is a search engine based on Lucene.
+Nemrod is able to populate an Elasticsearch index in order to make searches and list displays way faster.
+Follow these few steps if you want to try it on the demo.

+You first need to download the current version of ElasticSearch.
+It can be done [here](https://www.elastic.co/downloads/elasticsearch).
+You just have to follow the installation steps.
+Once it is done, enable Nemrod ElasticSearch Bundle by uncommenting the following line:

+    //new Conjecto\Nemrod\Bundle\ElasticaBundle\ElasticaBundle(),

 # The project is ready to be tested now !

 Try it at the url that was given when launching the server.
 For now, you can